Skip to content

 What to do if you get dish soap in your eyes.

 Most dish soaps can irritate the eye, causing redness or stinging.
 It is best to find out the specific product involved, as damage to the eye can be caused by strong acid or base ingredients.
 These strong ingredients are not usually found in dish soaps, but can be found in many household cleaning products.
-If dish soap gets into the eye, it is best to rinse the eye immediately with water and call Poison Control for guidance.
+If dish soap gets into the eye, it is best to rinse the eye immediately with water.
+You can find instructions for eye irrigation here.

 Can you mix bleach and dish soap, or vinegar and dish soap?